afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 <img src="./resources/w6/img/l3-rollout9.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Now that we have a candidate set of trajectories, we need to check each one to see if they are collision-free using the collision checking algorithm we outlined in the last video, and reviewed earlier in this one.
+- Now that we have a candidate set of trajectories, we need to check each one to see if they are collision-free using the collision checking algorithm we outlined in the last lesson, and reviewed earlier in this one.

 <img src="./resources/w6/img/l3-rollout10.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">